-This phase extracts some files and creates a directory 0xxx where the object files and executables will be built.
-The xxx part depends on your architecture and operating system, thus you can build GP for several different machines from the same source tree (the builds are independent and can be done simultaneously).
+This phase extracts some files and creates a directory Oosname-arch where the object files and executables will be built (build directory).
+The osname and arch components depends on your architecture and operating system, thus you can build PARI/GP for several different machines from the same source tree (the builds are independent and can be done simultaneously).